ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 ## Step 3: Process

-**Process Overview:**
+**Overview:**

-In this phase, Cyclistic bike-share data is processed and cleaned following the steps outlined in the Project Charter.
-The goal is to ensure the data is ready for analysis, involving tasks such as cleaning, merging, and transforming.
-The main steps in the data processing phase include:
+In this phase, the Cyclistic bike-share data is processed and cleaned in accordance with the guidelines outlined in the Project Charter.
+The objective is to ensure that the data is ready for analysis, encompassing tasks such as cleaning, merging, and transforming.
+The primary steps in the data processing phase include:
-  1.	**Data Cleaning:** This involves resolving formatting issues, addressing null or missing values, removing duplicate records, and fixing any other inconsistencies that could affect data quality.
+1.	**Data Cleaning:** This entails resolving formatting issues, addressing null or missing values, removing duplicate records, and rectifying any other inconsistencies that could compromise data quality.
-  2.	**Merging and Transforming:** Combining the 12 separate data files into a single dataset and transforming it into a format that is easy to analyze.
+2.	**Merging and Transforming:** The 12 data files will be combined into a single dataset and transformed into a format conducive to analysis.

-The Project Charter outlines three approaches for data processing and analysis: Excel, SQL, and R. While Excel is useful, it is less optimal for large datasets due to file size limitations.
-In real-world situations, SQL or R would be more appropriate for handling large-scale data.
-For this portfolio project, all three methods are demonstrated to showcase a variety of technical skills.
+The Project Charter specifies three methodologies for data processing and analysis: Excel, SQL, and R. While Excel is a valuable tool, it is less optimal for large datasets due to its file size constraints.
+In practical applications, SQL or R would be more suitable for managing extensive data.
+For this portfolio project, all three methods are demonstrated to showcase a range of technical skills.

 **Data Overview:**

 The raw data consists of 12 files containing trip data collected from the Cyclistic bike-share program over the past 12 months.
-After an initial review and cleaning process, these files were merged into a single dataset, resulting in 5,854,585 rows and 13 columns of character and numeric data.

 ### Review and Processing Steps:

 **Step 1: File Setup and Data Merging**

   -	Unzip the files.
-  -	Store the twelve .csv files in a dedicated folder to manage the raw data.
+  -	Store the twelve .csv files in a designated folder for efficient management of the raw data.
   -	Review the 12 original files and merge them into a single consolidated dataset.

 **Step 2: Data Cleaning**

-**The following quality checks were performed to ensure the integrity of the data:**
+The following quality checks were performed to ensure the integrity of the data:
   1.	**Column Name Consistency:** Ensured that column names across all 12 files adhered to consistent naming conventions.
 Any discrepancies were standardized to maintain uniformity.
   2.	**Data Type Consistency:** Verified that the correct and consistent data types were applied across all relevant columns.
   3.	**Duplicate Records:** Identified and removed duplicate entries where trips were repeated within the dataset.